Here’s a riddle: when is $100 worth $97?

 One of the reasons we’re kinda meh about large cash emergency funds is that your money is losing value year over year.
 The $10,000 emergency fund you set aside in case of catastrophe is worth $300 less in its first year.

-In the context of $10K, $300 may seem like small peanuts—but you’re also missing out on the opportunity to reap the rewards of investing that money.
+In the context of $10K, $300 may seem like small potatoes—but you’re also missing out on the opportunity to reap the rewards of investing that money.
 The stock market performed pretty damn well last year.
 For example, the S&P 500 in 2016 gained an average of 9.5%.

 So if you kept a $10K cash emergency fund in 2016, your money is worth $9,700 today.
 But if you’d invested it across the S&P 500, you would have $10,950.
 That’s a $1,250 split that makes a very big difference.

 Oh well!
 You live and you learn.
-And then you write a blog so that other people don’t do the same dumb shit that you did.
+And then you write a blog so that other people don’t do the same dumb shit you did.

 Hopefully now you understand a little bit more about the relationship between inflation and cash depreciation!
 Depreciation is a broad umbrella that accommodates far more than cash, of course.
 Assets, like a vehicle or a computer, depreciate too.
 The fridge you bought for $1K six years ago is not worth $1K today.
 But that is a topic for another day.